-- 4. The effects of ongoing fire mitigation efforts on avalanche hazards are difficult to quantify and we requested, but not received fire mitigation prescriptions or maps, except for the Northside area. - 5.
-Site specific mitigation of structures including buildings, roads, and parking areas are beyond the scope of this study. - 6.
+- 4. This study is site and time specific.
+It should not be applied to lands outside of the current village limits nor should it be relied upon without updating in the future when additional data and improved methods become available. - 5.
+The effects of ongoing and future fire mitigation efforts on avalanche hazards are difficult to quantify and will depend on the specific mitigation measures and site conditions and are not considered in this study. - 6.
+Site specific avalanche mitigation of structures including buildings, roads, and parking areas are beyond the scope of this study. - 7.
 This report does not address avalanche risks to persons traveling, working in or recreating in avalanche terrain.
-This type of avalanche risk must be addressed with an ongoing operational avalanche plan that includes weather and snowpack monitoring, forecasting and temporary mitigation measures, such as terrain and road closures.
+It is intended for land-use planning purposes only.